mkmathur/Projects/README.md

 **Fibonacci Sequence** - Enter a number and have the program generate the Fibonacci sequence to that number or to the Nth number.

 **Prime Factorization** - Have the user enter a number and find all Prime Factors (if there are any) and display them.

-**Next Prime Number** - Have the program find prime numbers until the user chooses to stop asking for the next one.

 **Find Cost of Tile to Cover W x H Floor** - Calculate the total cost of tile it would take to cover a floor plan of width and height, using a cost entered by the user.